Rift131/MidtermProject/README.md

 It's all about Agile.

+Planning
-Before each day began, the Trello board was updated for any adjustments required for new requirements and/or realignment of priorities based on time remaining.
+* Before each day began, the Trello board was updated for any adjustments required for new requirements and/or realignment of priorities based on time remaining.
 From there, Chad conducted his daily scrum meeting to baseline the team and confirm priority's and their assignment to team members.
+Priorities reflected the order presented by the Trello board (phases distinguished by user stories).

+Executing
-The entire rest of the day was conducted with constant communication amongst the team and the stakeholders (Skill Distillery staff) via Zoom.
+* The entire rest of the day was conducted with constant communication amongst the team and the stakeholders (Skill Distillery staff) via Zoom.
 Our standard process was for two team members to pair-program while the other worked another priority.
 When either the pair-programming team or the solo programmer would encounter a blocker, the team would swarm as a whole until the issue was resolved.
-Often the stakeholders would be called upon
+When the issue could not be resolved within the team, we called upon the "stakeholders".
+Evaluating
+* Evaluation often occurred in real time as the clock continued to click and blockers consumed more time than expected.
+The decision making, based on our observations through the day, would be discussed at the end of the day for how to adjust our applications features into a "stretch goal" category.
+Before the morning official start time, the Trello board would already be adjusted to reflect the teams evaluation of features to prioritize.
+To say "constant collaboration" was key, is an understatement.

 ## Implementation